cvetojevichbojan/Icarion/README.md

     override suspend fun migrate() {
         println("Upgrading feature to version $targetVersion")
         // Add feature-specific migration logic here

+        // Intentionally failed migrations should throw an exception here, for ex. throw RuntimeException("Can not migrate all data to external storage...")
     }

     override suspend fun rollback() {